15ps/Google-Keyword-search--Data-Analysis-Python-Jupyter-Notebook/README.md

 # 🔍 Google Keyword Search Trends Analysis

 This project uses the **Pytrends** API to analyze and visualize how different keywords trend on Google over time and across the world.
 With just a quick keyword change, you can explore global interest, compare multiple keywords, and gain insights into what people are searching for online.

+*There are no raw input file used in this project, the data is directly fetches from google and analysed.

 ---